MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/rendering-tools/js-runtime.md

 <!-- ====================================================================== -->
 ## View Sampling Profile

-When you finish recording, DevTools automatically populates the **Memory** panel under **SAMPLING PROFILES** with the data from your recording.
+When you finish recording, DevTools automatically populates the **Memory** panel next to the **Sampling profiles** list with the data from your recording.

 The default view is **Heavy (Bottom Up)**.
 This view allows you to review which functions had the most impact on performance and examine the requesting path for each function.